ascott02/IRTForests/slides.md

   <div class="col">
   <center>
   <img width="84%" src="figures/wright_map.png" style="width:95%; border:1px solid #ccc;" />
-  <p style="font-size:85%; text-align:center;">Wright map: θ around −4; δ spans roughly [−0.5, 0.6]</p>
+  <p style="font-size:85%; text-align:center;">Wright map: θ mean ≈ −11.0 (σ ≈ 0.56); δ mean ≈ 5.8 with a wide tail</p>
     </center>
   </div>
 </div>

-- θ spans roughly −4.7 to −3.7; a +0.2 shift in ability still separates stronger trees by ~3 pp.
+- θ ranges from about −12.8 to −8.9 (mean ≈ −11.0 ± 0.56), so even small shifts separate stronger trees by a few percentage points.
-- δ clusters near zero but stretches past ±0.5, flagging the ambiguous animal images against a compressed ability band.
+- δ centers near 5.8 but stretches from roughly −11.5 to 13.4, highlighting how ambiguous animal items sit far from the easy tail.

 ---